Chester County Domestic Violence Lawyer

 You could face up to six months in jail and a $1,000 fine for violating the terms of the order.

-Once a restraining order becomes final, its provisions can last for up to three years.
+Once a Protection from Abuse order becomes final, its provisions can last for up to three years.
 These orders can interfere with your life in unexpected ways.
 If you’ve been accused of domestic abuse, it’s always important to have a strong defense lawyer on your side.

-Call DiCindio Law, LLC for a free initial consultation today to learn more about how our lawyers in West Chester can protect your legal rights.
+Call DiCindio Law, LLC for a free initial consultation today to learn more about how we can protect your legal rights.

 What Defenses Can Be Raised if I’m Accused of Domestic Violence?